gbaranski/houseflow/README.md

 Houseflow server is splitted into few parts.

-- Auth, responsible for handling user logging in, signing up, refreshing access tokens.
+- Auth, responsible for handling user logging in, refreshing access tokens.
 - OAuth2, handles OAuth2 requests from Google, used for integration with Google Home.
 - Fulfillment.
 Handles all device related requests from users, such as EXECUTE, QUERY, or SYNC.
 Supports multiple clients, see [Client](#Client).
 Uses Lighthouse to send the requests.
 - Lighthouse.
 A websocket server which connects with embedded devices.